Pete Fowler: Collaborations

-Collaboration with Super Fury Animals
+Collaboration with Super Furry Animals

-Gruff Rhys member of the band was introduced to some of Fowlers murals just after a tour in Japan and after being immersed in Japanese imagery seeing Fowlers work was a ‘Eureka moment’ [8].
+Gruff Rhys member of the band was introduced to some of Fowler's murals just after a tour in Japan and after being immersed in Japanese imagery seeing Fowlers work was a ‘Eureka moment’ [8].
 Fowler and Super Furry Animals met as both Pete and Gruff Rhys were huge fans of each other and believed a collaboration would work due to an alignment of abstract art in terms of the designs of Fowlers work and the music the band created.
 Fowler worked on a myriad of pieces for the band including albums covers, single covers and figurines.

 Radiator album

 Fowlers most notable work is his work for Super Furry animals.
 His artwork for the front cover of one of the bands most famous albums ‘Radiator’.
 The album released on August 25, 1997 [9] is one of the bands most sold albums with over 100,000 sales as of September, 2017 [10].
 The artwork Fowler was inspired by the sinister undertones of Japanese Art an art style synonyms with much of Fowlers work.
 The sleeve originally had a bear-man facing an apparition in an opposing window but eventually became two bears, an evil one becoming a reflection of the good one.
 [11] Since the birth of the Album the artwork for it has been sold on T-shirts and been made into posters.